What is the Difference Between Every Door Direct Mail and Traditional Mail?

 EDDM stands for Every Door Direct Mail.
-This is a type of saturation mailing that allows you to reach a large number of people without having to provide their name and address.
-These mails are mailed at lower postage rates than other forms of marketing and advertising.
+This is a type of saturation mailing that allows you to reach a large number of people without having to provide their names and address.
+These emails are mailed at lower postage rates than other forms of marketing and advertising.
 In addition, EDDM is particularly useful for businesses that cater to a local geographic area.
 The post office provides a discount for this type of marketing because they do not handle the mail individually.

-When sending EDDM mail pieces on permit, you will pay a lower postage rate than if you were to send them through the Post Office.
+When sending EDDM mail pieces on a permit, you will pay a lower postage rate than if you were to send them through the Post Office.
 You can send as many as 5,000 pieces of mail at a time to multiple zip codes.
-You can also choose to use Action Mail to handle this type of mailing, since they offer a discounted rate to local post offices.
+You can also choose to use Action Mail to handle this type of mailing since they offer a discounted rate to local post offices.
 They will work with you to find the best method of mailing to maximize your return on investment.

 EDDM drop-off dates